benrkcameron/cogemfree_critical/README.md

 Note that there are 327 graphs total and the largest order is order 12, so no such graphs exist of order 13-18.
 Here is the output of the program (other than the actual graphs):

-./critical_Pfree_graphs 18 c4 P4 P1 vertexcritical\n
+./critical_Pfree_graphs 18 c4 P4 P1 vertexcritical

 32 bit mode
 Info: only outputting graphs which are NOT 4-colourable
 Info: only outputting graphs with no induced P4's